9 Best Campgrounds in Kananaskis Country, Alberta

 This campground here has recently been upgraded and now has new individual sites along with new comfort facilities, and kayak racks.

 The campground is essentially divided into two areas.
-Along the edge of the river, but high above it, are the new individual tent sites.
+Along the edge of the river, but high above it, are 10 individual walk-in tent sites.
 The setting here is quite wonderful, with the river mere steps away.
 The large group camping area is just over the hill in a large open area, and here you'll find a large communal building.

 9. Interlakes Campground